BrodyAcquilano/urban-resource-map-dev/README.md

 ## 🧭 Workflows and Use Cases

-The app is structured around three key workflows:
+The app is structured around four key workflows:

 ### 🗺 Viewing Controls (Home Page)